peterussell/peterussell.github.io/_posts/2022-02-20-big-o-notation.md

 language is being used, etc.

 Part 1 (this post) covers constant, linear, and quadratic time with regard to time complexity.
-Part 2 will cover logarithmic complexity, and talk about applying Big O to measure the space used by a function.
+Part 2 will cover logarithmic complexity.

 ### Constant time: **O(1)**